Police riot: 2014 Ferguson protests

-During the Ferguson unrest, police clad in riot gear used clubs, tear gas and rubber bullets to disperse crowds of protestors in Ferguson.
-Long Range Acoustic Devices and armored vehicles were heavily utilized to subdue protestors, and police threatened journalists and human rights workers on the scene.
+During the Ferguson unrest, police clad in riot gear used clubs, tear gas and rubber bullets to disperse crowds of protesters in Ferguson.
+Long Range Acoustic Devices and armored vehicles were heavily utilized to subdue protesters, and police threatened journalists and human rights workers on the scene.
 Some sources and observers described the event as a police riot, though the police denied any wrongdoing or police riot.

 George Floyd protests

 Police were accused in multiple cities of instigating unprovoked violence with persons who protested the murder of George Floyd in Minneapolis, Minnesota.
 Democratic Socialist Virginia State Rep. Lee J. Carter criticized police actions as a "police riot".

-Videos from multiple cities showed police using tear gas, pepper spray, and rubber bullets on protestors.
-In Seattle, a line of police officers attacked a crowd of protestors when a protestor would not relinquish her umbrella.
-In Richmond, Virginia, police ended four days of peaceful protest by attacking protestors with pepper spray; police later admitted it was an "unwarranted action" and mayor Levar Stoney apologized, saying "we violated your rights."
+Videos from multiple cities showed police using tear gas, pepper spray, and rubber bullets on protesters.
+In Seattle, a line of police officers attacked a crowd of protesters when a protester would not relinquish her umbrella.
+In Richmond, Virginia, police ended four days of protest by attacking protesters with pepper spray; police later admitted it was an "unwarranted action" and mayor Levar Stoney apologized, saying "we violated your rights."